michaelpq/michaelpq.github.io/manuals/archlinux/installation-2/wm/index.markdown

 --output can be determined by looking at the output of xrandr and --mode will be something listed there.

+To make such settings persistent, it is necessary to create a configuration file in /etc/X11/xorg.conf.d/, like 10-monitor.conf:

+    Section "Screen"
+      Identifier "Screen0"
+      Monitor "Virtual1"
+      SubSection "Display"
+        Modes "1360x768"
+      EndSubSection
+    EndSection

+This is suitable for a screen in a virtual machine (Identifier=Virtual1) for a screen size of 1360x768.

 ### 3. Graphical drivers

 This part differs if you use a VirtualBox or an environment with nvidia